DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-02-map-projections.md

   tm_dots()
 ```

 That worked fine.
-You should be able to see the dots of the Airbnb listings in roughly the right spot in southern California.
+You should be able to make out the dots of the Airbnb listings in roughly the right spot in southern California.
 But imagine that we want to make our map only across the area covered by the Airbnb dataset.
 We might try this

 ```{r}
 tm_shape(ca_tracts, bbox=st_bbox(abb)) +